-We have audited the City of North Charleston, South Carolina's (the "City") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the City's major federal programs for the year ended June 30, 2020.
-The City's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the City of North Charleston, South Carolina's (the "City") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the City's major federal program for the year ended June 30, 2021.
+The City's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.